norcross/yourls-link-creator/readme.txt

 YOURLS is a self-hosted PHP based application that allows you to make your own custom shortlinks, similar to bit.ly and j.mp.
 [Learn more about it here](http://yourls.org/ "YOURLS download")

+= How do I use the template tag? =

+Place the following code in your theme file (usually single.php) `do_action('yourls_display');`

+= The delete function doesn't remove the short URL from my YOURLS installation =

+This is a limitation with the YOURLS API, as there is not a method yet to delete a link.
+The delete function has been added to the plugin to allow users to get the updated URL that they may have changed in the YOURLS admin panel

 == Screenshots ==

 1. Metabox to create YOURLS link with optional keyword field